tangjiapeng/DiffuScene/README.md

 </div>

-If you find NSDP useful for your work please cite:
+If you find DiffuScene useful for your work please cite:

 ```
 @inproceedings{